-3.3 BEARSPAW AREA STRUCTURE PLAN (ASP) 1994
+3.2 BEARSPAW AREA STRUCTURE PLAN (ASP)

-The Section 25 Conceptual Scheme and Appendix A - Fasakin Estates include an implementation strategy to facilitate a country residential subdivision which is consistent with Figure 17: Bearspaw Area Structure Plan's Future Land Use Scenario.
-As illustrated on Figure 18: Bearspaw Area Structure Plan Development Phasing, Section 25 Conceptual Scheme is situated within the Bearspaw ASP's Development Priority Area #1, which requires the adoption of a Concept Plan (Conceptual Scheme) prior to a land use amendment and subdivision proceeding.
-The Bearspaw ASP's phasing strategy encourages sequential development to occur within the eastern portions of the ASP area.
-As noted above, this Conceptual Scheme falls within Development Priority Area #1.
-Therefore, introduction of a comprehensively planned country residential development is proposed by this Conceptual Scheme within a location that can be readily serviced by the Rocky View Water Co-op and has indirect access from Highway 1A via Township Road 254B.
-This Conceptual Scheme has been prepared pursuant to the future land use and development phasing provisions of the Bearspaw ASP, and addresses the specific policies described in Section 8: Plan Policies.
+The Section 25 Conceptual Scheme and Appendix A - Fasakin Estates include an implementation strategy to facilitate a country residential subdivision which is consistent with Map 5: Land Use Strategy in the Bearspaw ASP, where the subject properties are identified as Infill Country Residential.

+The Bearspaw ASP's phasing strategy encourages residential development to continue to be prioritized within the Infill Country Residential Areas in accordance with Section 6.2 of the Bearspaw ASP.

+Introduction of a comprehensively planned country residential development is proposed by this Conceptual Scheme within a location that can be readily serviced by the Rocky View Water Coop and has indirect access to Highway 1A via Township Road 254B.
+This Conceptual Scheme has been prepared pursuant to the future land use and development phasing provisions of the Bearspaw ASP, and addresses the specific policies described in the respective Policies' sections.

-3.4 ROCKY VIEW COUNTY LAND USE BYLAW 2020
+3.3 ROCKY VIEW COUNTY LAND USE BYLAW